 The weather in Catalonia in October

 Although cold winter days are not here yet, the weather starts getting chilly, especially at the end of October.
-There’s a higher possibility of rain in most parts of the territory, and even snow in the mountains!
+There’s a higher possibility of rain in most parts of the territory and even snow in the mountains!
 In other words, summer is officially over!

 🌡 Temperatures